edgegamers/Map-Cycle/readme.md

 Each map in the configuration file includes the following attributes:
 - `Name`: The actual name of the map (e.g., `de_dust2`, `de_cbble`).
+- `DisplayName`: The name that is displayed in the chat.
+If this field is empty, it will display the name of the map (de_dust2, etc..).
 - `Id`: The workshop ID, or the map name again if it's an official map.
 - `Workshop`: Indicates whether the map is from the workshop (`true` or `false`).